Nick Senzel Player Props: Reds vs. Marlins

 Nick Senzel At The Plate

-- Senzel is hitting .227 with eight doubles, nine home runs and 24 walks.
+- Senzel has eight doubles, nine home runs and 24 walks while hitting .226.

-- In 12.9% of his games this year, he has gone deep, and 3.5% of his trips to the plate.
+- He has gone deep in 12.7% of his games this year, and 3.4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.